Is It Worth Buying Full Coverage Auto Insurance?

 By law, nobody technically ‘needs’ full coverage car insurance.
 However, full coverage car insurance is the right option for certain people in certain situations, including:

 Anyone Who Can’t Afford to Replace or Repair a Vehicle: If you have basic liability coverage (not full coverage), then insurance will not cover the cost of repairing or replacing your vehicle.
-If you get into an accident, then you will need to cover the repair or replacement costs out of pocket.
+If you get into an accident, you must cover the repair or replacement costs out of pocket.
 If you cannot afford to cover the cost of replacing your vehicle, then you may want to buy full coverage car insurance.

-Anyone Who Drives a Lot: If you drive a lot, then you are at a higher risk of being involved in an accident – even if you’re the world’s safest driver.
+Anyone Who Drives a Lot: If you drive a lot, you are at a higher risk of being involved in an accident – even if you’re the world’s safest driver.
 Bad weather, bad drivers, and other factors can all cause you to make an insurance claim.
 Without full coverage, you could be underinsured in an accident.
+Infrequent drivers, on the other hand, might want to skip buying full coverage and opt for liability-only insurance instead.

 How Much Does Full Coverage Car Insurance Cost?